ChiralBehaviors/pinkie-fsm-example/README.md

 pinkie-fsm-example
 ==================

-A simple binary protocol implementation using Pinkie and a FSM
+A simple binary protocol implementation using Pinkie and an FSM